-4.3.6 Plugin start.php
+4.3.5 start.php

-Every plugin has a start.php that initializes it.
 For this example, we just need to register the action file we created earlier: Also see a related guide about Forms + Actions.

 '''

+<?php

-elgg_register_action("my_blog/save", elgg_get_plugins_path() . "my_blog/actions/my_blog/save.php");
+elgg_register_action("my_blog/save", DIR . "/actions/my_blog/save.php");

 '''

 The action will now be available as /action/my_blog/save.
 By default, all actions are available only to logged in users.
 If you want to make an action available to only admins or open it up to unauthenticated users, you can pass 'admin' or 'public' as the third parameter of elgg_register_action(), respectively.